 3. State of North Dakota Taxpayers – $38 million spent to suppress legal protest of an illegally-approved project which violated the fiduciary duty of the U.S. federal government,

 4. Water Protectors – various physical and nonphysical personal injuries caused subsequent to legally protesting the illegally-approved pipeline which put both officers and civilians in harm’s way,

 5. U.S. Taxpayers – paid $10 million, without consent, to State of North Dakota for the purpose of unlawfully suppressing First Amendment related activity.

-In summary, the illegal approval of the pipeline damaged Tribes, North Dakota taxpayers, & hundreds of civilians who legally protested the illegal construction of DAPL in accordance with the First Amendment and Casus foederis, with regard to the U.S. Constitution & our national & moral obligation to tribes both as a nation and as a people:
+WHEREAS thousands of U.S. Citizens legally protested the illegal construction of DAPL in accordance with the First Amendment, The Supremacy Clause of the U.S. Constitution, and Casus foederis with regard to our nation’s moral obligation to tribes and tribal nations: